 Employees cannot return from a medical leave of absence without first providing a sufficient doctor’s return to work authorization.

 When business considerations require, the job of an employee on leave may be filled by a temporary or regular replacement.
 An employee should give the Principal thirty (30) days’ notice before returning from leave.
 Whenever the Community School is notified of an employee’s intent to return from a leave, the Community School will attempt to place the employee in his former position or in a comparable position with regard to salary and other terms and conditions for which the employee is qualified.
 However, re-employment cannot always be guaranteed.
-If you need further information regarding Leaves of Absence, be sure to consult the Principal.
+If you need further information regarding Leaves of Absence, be sure to consult the Deputy Director.

 DISCIPLINE AND TERMINATION OF EMPLOYMENT